 This vibrant sauce is an extremely flavorful alternative to traditional Italian white sauce.
-Made with a base of soffritto (sautéed carrots, celery, and onion), white wine, and poached garlic, it is thickened with L’Ultimo Forno Tarallini al Pecorino: Taralli crackers from Puglia.
+Made with a base of sofrito (sautéed carrots, celery, and onion), white wine, and poached garlic, it is thickened with L’Ultimo Forno Tarallini al Pecorino crackers from Puglia.
 Serve it with grilled fish, shrimp, or vegetables.

-- 1 cup L’Ultimo Forno Tarallini al Pecorino: Taralli, soaked in water
+- 1 cup L’Ultimo Forno Tarallini al Pecorino, soaked in water

-- 2 tablespoons plus ¼ cup Giuseppe Fois Grand Reserve Sardinian EVOO
+- 2 tablespoons plus ¼ cup Giuseppe Fois Sardinian Extra Virgin Olive Oil

-- Additional sea salt and Michele Ferrante Hand-ground Controne Hot Pepper
+- Additional Sea Salt and Michele Ferrante Controne Hot Pepper, to taste

-- Place the tarallini crackers in a small bowl, cover with water and set aside.
+- Place the Taralli crackers in a small bowl, cover them with water, and set aside.